 If you’re interested in living the loft life, Deep Ellum is the place to be.
-You can enjoy living in Deep lofts with historic details from the industrial era, including the ones converted from Robert S. Mungin’s cotton gin factory.
+You can enjoy living in lofts with historic details from the industrial era, including the ones converted from Robert S. Mungin’s cotton gin factory.
 While their exteriors hold a historic reference, the interiors offer modern digs.
-Enjoy private patios and polished concrete flooring in the Deep Ellum lofts on Elm Street, or relaxing amenities, such as a swimming pool and grilling courtyard, at the Deep Ellum lofts on Commerce Street.
+Quite a few brand new Deep Ellum apartments are also popping up throughout the neighborhood as more and more people continue to flock to this neighborhood.

 Walk to nearby music venues, bars, restaurants & even the Dallas Farmers Market.